ROOKERY BAY BOAT TOURS

 If you require specific accommodations , please contact us in advance at 239-530-5972.

 May I bring my own refreshments on the boat?

-It’s okay to bring your own refreshments but alcohol is not permitted.
+It’s okay to bring your own refreshments, but alcohol is not permitted.
 You are responsible for carrying your items to the beach and back (a short hike, in the dark).
-Big coolers are a bad idea, and on the boat Captain Randy is very specific to request all guests to be careful that nothing blows overboard (plastic bags).
+Big coolers are a bad idea, and on the boat, your captain will ask guests to be careful that nothing blows overboard (plastic bags).

 How can I receive a discount?

 Our tours are intimate, nature-viewing and learning experiences, limited to ONLY six passengers per tour.
 Our tours are competitively priced, and proceeds support the Friends of Rookery Bay.
 For this reason, the only discount offered on these tours is 10-20% off, available to Friends of Rookery Bay members.
 Learn more about membership.

 The boat is a 24-foot Carolina Skiff specially outfitted for this purpose.
 The boat is extremely stable and perfect for negotiating the narrow creeks and shallow backwaters of the Reserve.
 There are comfortable individual seats for each passenger (maximum of six), a fully shaded canopy, a very quiet four-stroke Yamaha outboard engine and all required safety equipment.